The Blogs of Today’s Mighty Oak

 Working with Scouts for Equality, the policies have changed, but we aren’t quite where we need to be.
 Work still need to be done, not for me, but for the youth that are being told they aren’t worthy.
 Being told they aren’t equal.
 Being told they are broken.
 Institutionalized discrimination hurts children, make no mistake.
 I’m bolstered by the stories I’ve heard, the people I’ve worked with, and the lives people have made me a part of.
 And they’re all worth fighting for.
 I’m tired.
 No, I’m exhausted.
 But the fight for equality rages on, and I intend to help.

 I hope you read along, I talk about a lot of different things and it’s a fun journey that we can make together.
 As a teaser, I talk about stereotypes, beer, Pride, hockey, ENDA, camp, and much, much more.
 I have a lot to discuss, so please, stick around, I’ll make it worth your while, I promise.

 Titles of posts in this section typically (but not always) start with the word “Wherein.”
 I’ll try to remember to add when I originally wrote the post in the body of it somewhere.
 Articles signed off with “The King of Spades” were written while I was still employed by the BSA.
 To see my original coming out post, And truth makes a better man.

-A group blog to which I am an occasional contributor.
-Started and staffed by my friends, following the tenant that knowledge should be free, we take a look at various political and social issues, as well as cultural.
-While we do deviate to professional sports, movies and other mass media, we tend to write more about more weighty topics.
+A group blog to which I was an occasional contributor.
+Started and staffed by my friends, following the tenant that knowledge should be free, we took a look at various political and social issues, as well as cultural.
+While we did deviate to professional sports, movies and other mass media, we tend to write more about more weighty topics.

-My writing there is typically more long-form, with an over-abundance of footnotes, although I do break out of that mold every now and then.
+My writing there was typically more long-form, with an over-abundance of footnotes, although I did break out of that mold every now and then.